The short answer is: yes, most Italian people are white.

 The racial identity concept was very strong at the time, and skin color was relevant for racial classification.

-Today, many historians agree that skin color doesn’t have to influence someone’s social life and civil rights; however, the question about Italian people’s skin color has remained.
+Today, many historians agree that skin color doesn’t have to influence someone’s social life and civil rights; however, the question of Italian people’s skin color has remained.

 Even if today the question seems pointless, there is still too much confusion around the topic.
 Let’s try to understand more about it.